Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 public transit driving biking costs

-When you evaluate getting around Portland, you’ll find solid public-transit options, higher driving costs, and strong cycling infrastructure that can cut expenses if you invest up front.
+Portland offers solid public transit options, though driving carries higher costs.
+Strong cycling infrastructure can cut expenses if you invest up front.

-You’ll rely on TriMet for public transportation: a one-way fare is about $2.80, a day pass $5.60, and a monthly pass runs roughly $100, which makes sense if you commute regularly.
+For public transportation, TriMet is your main option.
+A one-way fare is about $2.80, a day pass is $5.60, and a monthly pass runs roughly $100.
+If you commute regularly, the monthly pass pays off quickly.

-If you have flexible hours or live close to work, biking can reduce monthly spend after you buy a quality bike and safety gear; Portland’s bike score of 83 supports safe, practical cycling commutes.
+If you have flexible hours or live close to work, biking can reduce monthly spending after an upfront investment in a quality bike and safety gear.
+Portland’s bike score of 83 supports safe, practical cycling commutes.

 • Choose a monthly pass if you ride most weekdays to cap transit costs.